TestGorilla LogoTestGorilla Logo

 Types of cognitive ability tests for employment: Why are there so many different tests?

-Once you’ve convinced yourself – and the rest of your hiring team – that it’s time to start using cognitive ability tests, you’ll quickly discover that there are many different tests.
-To help you make sense of all this, we’ll explore them below.
+Once you’ve decided to start using cognitive ability tests, you’ll find that there are many different types.
+To help you make sense of all this, we’ll explore our cognitive ability test library below.

 Is there one general intelligence?

-Early theories on intelligence assumed one general intelligence, which justified the creation of general IQ tests.
+Early theories of intelligence proposed a single general intelligence, leading to the development of general IQ tests.

-Charles Spearman was the original proponent of the General Intelligence Theory.
-He found that an individual’s performance on one type of cognitive task was highly correlated to their ability to perform other cognitive tasks.
+Charles Spearman, the original proponent of the General Intelligence Theory, found a strong correlation between an individual’s performance on one type of cognitive task and their performance on other cognitive tasks.

-This led him to theorize that people possess a general intelligence impacted by attention, speed, memory, and visualization.
+This led him to theorize that people possess a general intelligence influenced by attention, speed, memory, and visualization.
 He called this general intelligence “the g factor”.

 Are there multiple intelligences?

 But what if there is no single form of intelligence?
-In that case, recruiters would want to test a variety of cognitive abilities when vetting candidates.
+In that case, recruiters might need to test a variety of cognitive abilities when vetting candidates.

 Howard Gardner first proposed the theory of multiple intelligences in his 1983 book Frames of Mind: The Theory of Multiple Intelligences.

-Based on research on brain damage, evolutionary history, and a number of other factors, he theorized that intelligence should instead be broken into eight distinct cognitive abilities that are not strongly correlated with each other.
+Drawing from studies on brain damage, evolutionary history, and a number of other factors, he theorized that intelligence should instead be broken into eight distinct cognitive abilities that are largely independent of each other.

 He proposed the following eight abilities: